scikit-learn/enhancement_proposals/slep000/proposal.rst

 <https://github.com/scikit-learn/enhancement_proposals/blob/master/slep_template.rst>`_
 file.

-Once the PR for the SLEP is in place, a post should be made to the mailing list containing the sections up to “Backward compatibility”, with the purpose of limiting discussion there to usage and impact.
+Once the PR for the SLEP is created, a post should be made to the mailing list containing the sections up to “Backward compatibility”, with the purpose of limiting discussion there to usage and impact.
 Discussion on the pull request will have a broader scope, also including details of implementation.